YeabMoges/VPN-Pihole/README.md

       - NET_ADMIN # Required if you are using Pi-hole as your DHCP server, else not needed
     restart: unless-stopped
 ```

+Replace

+  - `your_password` to your new secure pihole Web Interface password.

 Run the following command to build and start Pi-hole:
 ```sh